doctolib/pdf-to-png/README.md

 ## Caveats

-Will only work within the context of a webpack-based project for now due to the hardcoded dependency to the webpack-configured version of PDF.js
+Implicit dependency to Webpack at the moment, due to the way workers are handled.

 ## Development